jedpimentel/fcc-pomodoro-clock/README.txt

 This project was created as part of FreeCodeCamp.com front-end curriculum. http://www.freecodecamp.com/challenges/zipline-build-a-pomodoro-clock

 The "design" jpg is included for reference, in case anyone is interested.
-It was the initial sketch sketch I made, some parts should be striked out as I'm no longer interested in them.
-I had used an airhorn wav as a placeholder "alarm", but then I started to get fond of it and now I can't fathom removing it.
+It was the initial sketch I made, some parts should be striked out as I'm no longer interested in them.
+I had used an airhorn wav as a placeholder "alarm", but then I started to get fond of it and now I can't bear removing it.
 It might startle someone hearing it for the first time though.
 Maybe an option to switch alarm type might be nice.

 I tried to use this workflow: